 With edX, learn digital marketing, social media marketing, marketing analytics and more from top universities such as Columbia, University of California at Berkeley and University of British Columbia.

 Free Zoom Background Maker

-Use this tool to create a virtual background for Zoom – even if you’re not a designer.
-Hide that ceiling fan and the ‘Live, Laugh, Love’ sign in the background and make your new home office appear as fantastical as you want.
+Use Canva’s Zoom Virtual Background Maker to create a virtual background for Zoom—even if you’re not a designer.
+Hide that ceiling fan and the “Live, Laugh, Love” sign in the background and make your new home office appear as fantastical as you want.

-Prior to quarantine, AI noise processing app ‘Krisp’ was already in my work from home toolkit.
-No more barking dogs and crying children in the background.
-Works automagically and changes the game for WFH meetings and calls.
+Prior to quarantine, AI noise-processing app Krisp was already in my work-from-home toolkit.
+This app wipes away background noise from barking dogs and crying children.
+Krisp works automagically and changes the game for work-from-home meetings and calls.